vechema/about-jo/README.md

 http://localhost:8000/__graphql

 ## TODO
-* Broken
-  * Title
-  * If refresh on practical or theoretical page, underline in nav is missing
 * About
   * Jo Egner, software engineer, hotel art vs mona lisa if I can make it not sound terrible
   * Site uses Gatsby so GraphQL & React